peer-open-source/xara-docs/source/user/manual/material/ndMaterials/Parallel3D.rst

 Parallel3D Material Wrapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to construct a Parallel3D material object.
+This command is used to construct a Parallel3D material.
 It is a wrapper that imposes an iso-strain condition to an arbitrary number of previously-defined 3D nDMaterial objects.
 Therefore, in each sub-material the strains are equal, the parallel stress and tangent are equal to the (weighted) sum of those of the sub-materials.

 .. function:: nDMaterial Parallel3D $matTag    $tag1 $tag2 ... $tagN   <-weights $w1 $w2 ... $wN>